-Therefore, the Code of Ethics cannot provide protection e.g. against lawsuits from clients, which might be injured by the auditor's reporting of secrecies to the authorities.
-Such protection should be in place, especially because the reporting does not only deal with ascertainable facts, but (also) regarding suspicion of illegal acts.
+Therefore, the Code of Ethics can not provide protection e.g. against lawsuits from clients, which might be injured by the auditor's reporting of secrecies to the authorities.
+Such protection should be in place, especially because the reporting is not only dealing with ascertainable facts, but (also) regarding suspicion of illegal acts.